 Configuring a Remote Data Processor on Windows Servers

-Requirements: The Remote Data Processor requires Java to run on Windows Server.
-If you need to install Java on Windows, please get the latest runtime package from the Java Download site.
-The Java installation package should correspond to your Windows operating system version (32-bit or 64-bit).
+Requirements: The Remote Data Processor is a Java-based application.
+To run on Windows, please install Java.
+The latest Java Runtime Package can be downloaded from the Java Download site.
+The Java installation package should correspond to your Windows operating system (32-bit or 64-bit).

-This article assumes you have configured a Remote Data Processor profile, as described in Configure a Remote Data Collector/Processor.
+This article assumes you have created a Remote Data Processor profile in Metric Insights, as described in Configuring a Remote Data Collector/Processor.